 The EUCLID / MBAIO (MBA in International Organizations) is a distance, non-resident study program.
 Students interested in a resident (campus-based) program are referred to the Executive MBA (specialization in International Organizations) program offered by the University of Geneva.

 Its goal is to prepare graduate-level professionals for high-level positions in the vast realm of international organizations (intergovernmental, non-governmental, and multinational corporations).

 Online MBA in International Organizations Overall Program Objectives

 This Master’s degree program does not assume a strong background in business and economics.

-It is dual-purpose program which offers a classic MBA foundation while offering essential courses in International Organizations studies.
+It is a dual-purpose program that offers a classic MBA foundation while offering essential courses in International Organizations studies.
 Students who already have an MBA should consider the Master in Diplomacy and International Affairs (MDIA) instead.

-In addition to covering MBA essentials, the MBAIO offers an in-depth examination of the vast field of global governance though international organizations, which includes intergovernmental bodies, international non-governmental organizations, and multinational corporations.
+In addition to covering MBA essentials, the MBAIO offers an in-depth examination of the vast field of global governance through international organizations, which includes intergovernmental bodies, international non-governmental organizations, and multinational corporations.

 This program was primarily designed to train government staff already working in the field, but it is also suitable to prepare professionals and outstanding students for executive-level careers with international organizations.

 The EUCLID / MBAIO is also a unique program in the sense that it is the only specialized MBA actually offered by an intergovernmental organization, thus allowing direct interaction with practitioners as well as opening rare internship opportunities at diplomatic missions and events.

 – Applicants must have a Bachelor’s degree or its international equivalent, issued by an institution listed in the latest edition of the UNESCO-IAU handbook.